 But it all works so well.

-We are effectively talking about a pasta salad here, it can be served at either room temperature or hot.
+We are effectively talking about a pasta salad here.
+Just like my Tuna Pasta Salad, it can be served hot or at room temperature.

 Oh yeah, 20 minutes and no skills required!